 - Black people made up 6.5%

 - People from “Other” made up the balance 2.6%

-And whilst (77%) of the NHS workforce is made up of women, less than half hold senior roles— a universal problem recently making headlines in Canada.
+And while (77%) of the National Health System workforce is made up of women, less than half hold senior roles— a universal problem recently making headlines in Canada.
 With urgency surrounding the backlog of surgeries postponed for COVID-19 related needs, CTV reported female surgeons face rampant gender-based referral discrimination, and large pay gaps as a result.
-Interviewed surgeons agreed this bias and other inequities are not only gender-based, but extend to other groups including practitioners of colour, LGBTQ+, and new graduates.
+Interviewed surgeons agreed this bias and other inequities are not only gender-based, but extend to other groups including practitioners of color, LGBTQ+, and new graduates.

 Dr. Samantha Hill, President of the Ontario Medical Association noted how, “when you have a diverse workforce, patients do better.
 You ask different questions and research, you approach things with a different lens … so the absence of any given group, whether it’s women, or a specific racialized community, or LGBTQ+, means that we are weakening our capacity to provide care for patients.”

 Moreover, as a report by McKinsey found, gender-diverse companies (healthcare institutions and services included) outperform peers by 15% whilst ethnically diverse executive teams are 35% more likely to do the same.